robinmattern/FRTools_prod2-master/docs/a00_AI-App-Specs/formR_AI-App-Prompts.md

 ---

 ## Prompt 4: Create a02_docs-viewer-app
-Please implement these specs: docs/a02_Docs-Viewer-App/a01-20_Docs-Viewer-App_Specs.md
+Please implement these specs: docs/a02_Docs-Viewer-App/a02-20_Docs-Viewer-App_Specs.md

 **Is this prompt ready to submit? (y/n)**

 ---

 **Usage Instructions:**
-To execute these prompts sequentially, tell me to "run prompt-submission.md" I will process each prompt one at a time, waiting for confirmation between each.
+To execute these prompts sequentially, tell me to "run formR_AI-App-Prompts.md" I will process each prompt one at a time, waiting for confirmation between each.
+If I don't get a confirmation, i.e. yes, then sjip to the next prompt.